 The Citi Rewards+ card also offers an introductory 0% APR on new purchases for 15 months starting from when you first open the account, as well as an introductory 0% APR for 15 months on balance transfers made within the first four months after you open the account.
 Just be sure to pay off your debt before the intro periods end, because the APR rises to a variable 15.74% to 25.74% thereafter for both.

 There’s one caveat to those looking to apply for the Citi Rewards+ card at the same time as the Citi Premier.
 Citi only allows you to earn a sign-up bonus in the same “family” of cards once every 24 months from the time you’ve opened or closed a card within that family.

 This means if you recently applied for the Citi Premier, you’re still able to apply for the Citi Rewards+ card, but you won’t receive the sign-up bonus on both cards.
-Needless to say, you should prioritize getting the bonus on the Citi Premier first, since it’s a much higher 60,000 points versus the 20,000 bonus points available on the Citi Rewards+.
+Needless to say, you should prioritize getting the bonus on the Citi Premier first, since it’s a much higher 80,000 points versus the 20,000 bonus points (plus a limited time 5 points at restaurants, up to $6,000 in the first 12 months) available on the Citi Rewards+.

 Citi Double Cash Card: The everyday workhorse

 Simply stated, the Citi Double Cash Card is the best no-annual-fee card for purchases that don’t fall into any of the bonus categories on the other Citi credit cards, and the perfect choice to round out the Citi Quartet.
 With the Citi Double Cash Card, you’ll earn 2% cash back on every purchase — 1% when you buy, and another 1% when you pay your statement.